HabitatFramework/UserGuide/interface/interface.rst

 Interface Options
 -----------------

-The following options relate to how the HLU Tool main interface appears and what happens when attribute updates are applied.
+The following options relate to how the HLU Tool main interface appears and the default preferences for some habitat lists.

 .. _figOWI: